 9 “This, then, is how you should pray:

 Acknowledge the Lord as your father!
 This is who he is, the one from whom you come.
 This is similar to the address section of a letter.
 This says who you are addressing in this prayer.
 You are indeed addressing your father, who is in heaven.
 The maker of heaven and of earth.

 hallowed be your name,

 Let his name be lifted.
 The bible tells us that we ought to exalt his name together.
 Psalm 34:3 Glorify the LORD with me; let us exalt his name together.

 Earth is a passing planet.
 We are to pray for his kingdom to come!
 This is the kingdom that we are waiting for.
 Earth will pass, but the kingdom of God is eternal.
 The Kingdom of God coming sees the return of Christ.

 Your will be done, on earth as it is in heaven.

 We pray for God to have his way in our lives, on earth as he has his way in heaven.
-We know that there are ways that seem right to man but only lead to death.
-We need the will of God, because it is sovereign.
+We know that there are ways that seem right to a man but only lead to death.
+We need the will of God because it is sovereign.
 His will sees beyond the human realm, into the spirit.
 He is omnipresent and omniscient, being everywhere and knowing everything.
-Is that not the right person to be making decision in our favour?
+Is that not the right person to be making a decision in our favour?

 Give us today our daily bread.